adreena/Continous_Control/report.md

 ### Other experiments:

 I tried multiple cconfigurations of hyperparameters both for single agent and multi-agent environments, none of the configurations could achieve 30.
-Reducing update_rate improve my model signficantly and helped agent learn faster, another improvement was acheived with batch_size of 256 which performed much better than 512.
+Reducing update_rate improved my model signficantly and helped agent learn faster, another improvement was acheived with batch_size of 256 which performed much better than 512.
 Here is my summary of hyperparameters along with score diagrams plotted from tensorboard:

 <table style="width:100%">
   <tr>